-If you've ever seen the reflection of the blue-rotating hailing light in the reflection of your windshield, you've felt the quickening in certain parts of your body - "Jeez, what did I do wrong??"
-The United States Coast Guard can and will board you at their discretion.
+If you've ever seen the reflection of the blue rotating, hailing light in your windshield, you've felt the quickening in certain parts of your body - "Jeez, what did I do wrong??"
+The United States Coast Guard can and will board you at its discretion.
 They need no search warrant, no provocation, no reason other than "Good morning, sir.
-My name is Officer Jones with the US Coast Guard - the Coast Guard is here today to ensure you are in compliance with all applicable federal laws and regulations."

-Let's take a look at what happens after that...
+My name is Officer Jones with the U.S. Coast Guard.
+The Coast Guard is here today to ensure you are in compliance with all applicable federal laws and regulations."
+Let's take a look at what happens after that.